avb-academy/avb_academy/content/01_milan/00_network-timing/_index.md

 ---

 {{% notice info %}}
-- A Milan network has one clock leader.
+- A Milan AVB network has one clock leader.
 The {{< tooltip "BTCA">}} is executed automatically each time a change in the network occurs to elect a GrandMaster (GM).
 - The {{< tooltip "GM">}} is elected based on parameters that describe the clock quality of the device.
 The best quality wins.
 - Network Time is the shared global time base provided to all devices in the network by {{< tooltip "gPTP">}}.
 - Media Time is the timing domain used specifically to synchronize audio recording and playback clocks in Endstations.